tsvetus/tedit/README.md

 Some events are occur with delay determined by `timeout` property.
 Default timeout is `700 ms`.
 All events have one argument `event` of type `Object`.
 The structure of `event` object depends on caller component.
-The mos common list of `event` fields listed below:
+The most common list of `event` fields listed below:

 * `name` - component name from `name` property.
 * `data` - any data from `data` property.